 - D. Remove freshness plug (1) from a new PUR filter and insert into lower housing.
 Ensure tab (cam) (2) and receptacle (3) are properly aligned before assembly. - E. Reattach the filter housing to the system by screwing into place.
-Do not over tighten. - F. Press air release valve (Refer to page 9 step B).
-Run the water for 5 $\,$ minutes to flush the filter cartridge.
+Do not over tighten. - F. Press air release valve, run the water for 5 minutes to flush the filter cartridge.